VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

     vmauth --> vlselect-az2
 ```

-After configuring authorization, update the connection settings in all clients (like Grafana)
+Update the connection settings in all clients (like Grafana) after configuring the `vmauth` in order
 to match the selected authentication method and the vmauth endpoint.

 Important: Requests sent directly to VictoriaLogs bypass vmauth and are not authorized.
-To ensure security, it is strongly recommended to restrict network access to VictoriaLogs and prevent direct access from unauthorized services.
+To ensure security, it is strongly recommended to restrict network access to VictoriaLogs and prevent direct access from unauthorized clients.

-Also, note that if you use vlselect, you need to set the flag `-insert.disable=true` to disable the write API.
+It is recommended to pass the `-insert.disable` command-line flag at `vlselect` for disabling the write API.
-This helps protect against unauthorized data insertion in case an attacker gains direct network access to vlselect outside of vmauth.
+This helps protecting against accidental data ingestion via `vlselect` in case of improperly configured log shippers.

 For configuration examples using Bearer token, Basic auth, and mTLS see [these docs](http://localhost:1313/victoriametrics/vmauth/#authorization).